grafana/grafana/docs/sources/alerting/fundamentals/alert-rules/annotation-label.md

 {{< collapse title="Label key format" >}}

-Grafana's built-in Alertmanager supports both Unicode label keys and values.
+Grafana has a built-in Alertmanager that supports both Unicode label keys and values.
 If you are using an external Prometheus Alertmanager, label keys must be compatible with their [data model](https://prometheus.io/docs/concepts/data_model/#metric-names-and-labels).
 This means that label keys must only contain **ASCII letters**, **numbers**, as well as **underscores** and match the regex `[a-zA-Z_][a-zA-Z0-9_]*`.
-Any invalid characters will be removed or replaced by the Grafana alerting engine before being sent to the external Alertmanager according to the following rules:
+Any invalid characters are removed or replaced by the Grafana alerting engine before being sent to the external Alertmanager according to the following rules:

-- `Whitespace` will be removed.
+- `Whitespace` is removed.
-- `ASCII characters` will be replaced with `_`.
+- `ASCII characters` is replaced with `_`.
-- `All other characters` will be replaced with their lower-case hex representation.
-If this is the first character it will be prefixed with `_`.
+- `All other characters` is replaced with their lower-case hex representation.
+If this is the first character it is prefixed with `_`.

 Example: A label key/value pair `Alert! 🔔="🔥"` will become `Alert_0x1f514="🔥"`.

-If multiple label keys are sanitized to the same value, the duplicates will have a short hash of the original label appended as a suffix.
+If multiple label keys are sanitized to the same value, the duplicates have a short hash of the original label appended as a suffix.

 {{< /collapse >}}